 Roots4Change (Raíces para el Cambio) is the first immigrant marketing cooperative in Dane County focusing on health.
 We are working to change the maternal and child health landscape to address inequities in perinatal well-being, by empowering families and challenging the system.
-Roots4Change (R4C) is owned by six independent social enterprises led by Latina and indigenous doulas and community health workers, who walk with families in their journeys of parenting, childbirth, motherhood, womanhood.
-Our ultimate goal is to develop a community leadership from within.
+Roots4Change (R4C) is owned by five independent social enterprises led by Latina and Indigenous doulas and community health workers, who walk with families in their journeys of parenting, childbirth, motherhood, womanhood.
+Our ultimate goal is to develop community leadership from within.

-To foster allied health professions for Latinos (as) in Dane County by supporting the native and traditional knowledge nested in our community on well-being practices.
+To foster allied health professions for Latinas(os) in Dane County by supporting the native and traditional knowledge nested in our community’s well-being practices.
 Together, we want to reclaim our collective values of childbirth and parenting.

 To live in a county where the diverse make-up of Latino families participates in the co-creation of the high quality maternal and child well-being support they deserve.

 Our story starts with Centro Hispano of Dane County (Centro) and a community’s yearning for something beyond social services.
 In 2012, Centro’s leadership, staff, and community members identified the need to invest in the creation of a program emphasizing leadership development, community activism, and enrichment activities.
-In 2014, Centro, in partnership with the community, created a community-focused Programa Bienestar (Wellness Program), with the goal of developing health and wellness educational opportunities proactively fueled by input from the community to reduce observed health disparities among the Latino population.
-Programming was divided into two components: 1) Food Security and Culture, and 2) Training of community health workers (CHWs), which served as a framework to increase community capacity from the ground up and with the goal of developing community educators capable of igniting change one family at the time.
+In 2014, Centro, in partnership with the community, created a community-focused Programa Bienestar (Wellness Program), with the goal of developing health and wellness educational opportunities proactively fueled by input from the community to reduce observed health disparities among Dane County’s Latino population.
+Programming was divided into two components: 1) Food Security and Culture, and 2) Training of Community Health Workers (CHWs), which served as a framework to increase community capacity from the ground up and with the goal of developing community educators capable of igniting change one family at the time.